-If you notice that the soil is moving the pool around, you will need to shore up the ground surrounding your pool to make sure that it stops shifting.
-This essentially means digging a trench around this area and compacting the dirt, so water does not gather in that area anymore.
+If you notice that the soil is moving the pool around, you will need to shore up the ground surrounding your pool to ensure it stops shifting.
+This essentially means digging a trench around this area and compacting the dirt so water does not gather in that area anymore.

 Patch Up Potential Leaks

 Leaks in your pool liner, even small ones, can lead to damage.
 A leak allows the water to go beneath the liner and force it up, causing wrinkles.